yxc-cyber/yxc-cyber.github.io/content/authors/admin/_index.md

 ## About Me

-Xiaocheng Yang is a Master's student at University of Illinois at Urbana-Champaign (UIUC) and a research assistant at the UIUC ConvAI Lab under the supervision of [Professor Gokhan Tur](https://siebelschool.illinois.edu/about/people/department-faculty/gokhan).
+Xiaocheng Yang is a Master's student at University of Illinois Urbana-Champaign (UIUC) and a research assistant at the UIUC ConvAI Lab under the supervision of [Professor Gokhan Tur](https://siebelschool.illinois.edu/about/people/department-faculty/gokhan).
 His research interests include conversational AI, AI agents and machine reasoning.